OpenMoonRay/openmoonray-docs/docs/getting-started/test-scenes.md

 The pbrt scenes were [curated by Benedikt Bitterli](https://benedikt-bitterli.me/resources/).
 They are designed to render modern, realistic images.

 The moonray_sphere.usd file is was developed by DreamWorks as a simple test of hdMoonray rendering USD format data.
-It is distributed as part of the Apache version 2.0 license.
+It is distributed under the [ASWF Digital Assets License v1.1]({{ "/getting-started/moonray-sphere-usd-license" | absolute_url }}).